Best 12 Benefits of Physical Activity: How Moving Your Body Boosts Your Brain

 Fitness protects longevity by strengthening the heart, enhancing the immune system, and reducing inflammation throughout the body.

 Aim to slowly increase your activity time and intensity.
 Moving more can reduce pain signals to the brain.
-But make sure to take rest days to avoid overdoing it.
+But be sure to take rest days to avoid overdoing it.

 Having trouble sleeping or staying asleep?
 Daily exercise promotes quality shut-eye.